What does the future hold?

 RPM and S2C

 Cindy is the host of "Spectrum Perspectives" podcast.
 On the show she interviewed several parents who have sons that are non-verbal, non-speaking or unreliable speakers.
-They all learned to communicate using Facilitated Communication, or RPM.
+They all learned to communicate using typing methods like RPM.
 (Rapid Prompting Method) Another method is called "S2C" (Spelling to Communicate).
 Both methods use a stencil board and the student taps or points to letters to spell.
 It uses their gross motor skills as opposed to the fine motor skills needed to type or write.
-They also "presume competence" and teach kids at appropriate age levels, rather than treating them like babies.
+They also "presume competence" and teach kids at age appropriate levels, rather than treating them like babies.

-RPM and S2C are considered controversial, but we believe that parents should be able to try any method they can that might work for their child.
+We believe that parents should be able to try any method they can that might work for their child.
 One of the most frustrating parts of autism is not being able to communicate.
-RPM gives them a voice!
+Spelling gives them a voice!
 And once they find it, the whole world opens up for them and for their families too.

-A future goal of Robbie's World Foundation will be to bring RPM to people by possibly renting a facility and providing a place for autistic children and adults to come learn to communicate.
-It would also create the opportunity to pay for people to be trained to teach RPM.
+A future goal of Robbie's World Foundation will be to bring Spelling to people by possibly renting a facility and providing a place for autistic children and adults to come learn to communicate.
+It would also create the opportunity to pay for people to be trained to teach these methods and become practitioners.

 RPM Conversations